Efficient Tomography of Non-Interacting Fermion States: Introduction

 Hence, to represent the corresponding distribution with real vectors only, one must find three vectors in $\R^2$ with squared lengths $\frac{1}{4}, \frac{21}{40},$ and $\frac{21}{40}$, respectively, such that the squared area of the parallelogram created by any pair of vectors is $\frac{1}{10}$. \ One can verify that this is not possible.

-We conclude that any possible algorithm for learning fermionic distributions from standard-basis measurements will have to solve a system of nonlinear equations (albeit, a massively overconstrained system that is guaranteed to have a solution); it will have to use three-mode correlations (i.e., statistics of triples of fermions), and indeed (one can show) in some exceptional cases four-mode correlations and above; and it will sometimes have to output complex solutions even when all the input data is real (which rules out a purely linear-algebraic approach).
+We conclude that any possible algorithm for learning fermionic distributions from standard-basis measurements will have to solve a system of nonlinear equations (albeit, a massively overconstrained system that is guaranteed to have a solution); it will have to use three-mode correlations (i.e., statistics of triples of fermions), and indeed (one can show) in some exceptional cases four-mode correlations and above; it will sometimes have to output complex solutions even when all the input data is real (which rules out a purely linear-algebraic approach); and it will have to learn the phase information relevant to the \emph{distribution} (rather than the entire state).

-\subsection{Preliminaries}
+Finally, separate from the issues above, we are grateful to Andrew Zhao for identifying an error in the most recent version of this manuscript (v3 on the arXiv). \ In our error analysis, we assumed that the $m \times m$ matrix output by our algorithm is rank-$n$, when, in fact, it is full-rank. \ In short, we handle this issue by computing an eigendecomposition of said matrix and discarding the smallest $m - n$ eigenvalues and eigenvectors. \

+\section{Preliminaries}